raizal18/raizal18/README.md

 - 👋 Hi, I’m Ram
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently working as a Data scientist Developer python and matlab
+- 🌱 I’m currently working as a Software Engineer
+- Languages MATLAB, Python
+-

 <!---
 raizal18/raizal18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.